A snapshot of the Kensington community

 A few caveats about 2020

 - Our sampling method changed.
 Because Covid prevented NKCDC staff from knocking on doors, we reached neighbors by phone, at outdoor events, and through online ads.
+This non-random sampling did not attempt to ensure that every resident had the same likelihood of being chosen for the survey.

 - NKCDC received about half as many responses as previous years—121 in this presentation.